 As he deplaned at Sky Harbor Airport and started walking toward the baggage claim area, Hinch heard a shrill whistle and looked up to see Henderson gesture to him from a cart.

 "Rickey wouldn't walk to save his legs, so he'd gotten one of those carts to take him out of the airport," Hinch said.
 "So he gave me a ride to the baggage carousel."

 Hinch fondly recalled Henderson as "a good influence on young players," and as someone who was "as entertaining as he was good."

 Among the many traits that made Henderson a legend long before he became a Hall of Famer was, of course, his penchant for not remembering names.

-So when he was with the Royals in 2002, and prior to a run-in with a Boston team that included Henderson, Hinch bet Kansas City closer Roberto Hernandez that his former teammate would remember him.
+So when he was with the Royals in 2002, and prior to a run-in with a Boston team that included Henderson, Hinch bet Kansas City closer Roberto Hernandez that his former teammate would

 "I'd lockered next to him and figured the initials would have stayed with him," Hinch said.
 "Sure enough, we're on the field, Rickey sees me and waves, 'Hey, A.J., how you doing?'

 "So," Hinch summed up, "I collected on the bet and moved on."